ghimiresdp/python-notes/c07_oop/Chapter 7.1 oop.md

   class.
 - To access the instance attribute `name`, we need to instantiate the class by using `Animal(name='My Cow', child='calf')`
-- If we try to access the attribute `name` without initialization of the class, it throws an `AttributeError` saying
+- If we try to access the instance attribute `name` without initializing the
+- class, it raises an `AttributeError` exception.

   `type object 'Animal' has no attribute 'name'` as below.

 ```pycon